galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 ### `Brestrict:[location]` {: .h6 }

-- Idea: Galeswift (probably others)
+- Idea: sgrunt (probably others)
-- Design/Programming: Galeswift
+- Design/Programming: sgrunt
 - Locations: core_rando.py, objective_rando.py

 This flag limits where objective bosses (and D.Mist, if `Knofree` is on) can appear.